 Yellow nail syndrome

-Yellow nail syndrome refers to yellow or green nails due to lymphatic obstruction in cardiopulmonary disease.
+Yellow nail syndrome refers to multiple yellow nails due to lymphatic obstruction in cardiopulmonary disease.

 Lateral yellow streak